France Football

-France Football is a French weekly magazine containing football news from all over the world.
+France Football is a French monthly magazine containing football news from all over the world.
 It is considered to be one of the most reputable sports publications in Europe, mostly because of its photographic reports, in-depth and exclusive interviews and accurate statistics of the UEFA Champions League matches, and extensive coverage of the European leagues.
 The magazine was first published in 1946 and is headquartered in Paris.
 For more than six decades it has presented the Ballon d'Or award to the best football player of the year.